Puri Lukisan Museum: Highlights of the Collection

 Ida Bagus Gelgel grew up in Kamasan, far away from direct western influence, but his works evolved beyond the conventions of the Wayang tradition.
-He was so creative, that in 1937 one of his paintings won a silver medal at the International Colonial Art Exhibition in Paris.
-One of his works, the Priest Dharmaswami, painted in 1935 using naturals dyes on paper, is one of the masterpieces of the Museum Puri Lukisan.
-It tells the story of a Priest who rescued a monkey, a snake and a tiger from a well.
-When the priest was arrested by a prince on false charges, the animals came to his rescue.
-The paintings shows these animals bringing gifts as a gratitude for saving their lives.
+In 1937, one of his paintings won a silver medal at the International Colonial Art Exhibition in Paris.
+One of his works, The Priest Dharmaswami, was painted in 1935 using natural dyes on paper.
+It depicts the story of a priest who rescued a monkey, a snake and a tiger from a well.
+When the priest was later arrested by a prince on false charges, the animals came to his aid.
+The painting shows them bringing gifts in gratitude for having been rescued.